kgroveshok/z80-homebrew/README.md

 * Configure various properties of the system and have them saved to PIC flash???
 Can't really though as the pic pins are one way so essentially it can't be seen by the Z80.
 This was a design choice.
 * When SD or CF card support is added then have some control over loading/saving etc
+* Have decided that the monitor will actually function as the main 'OS' simliar to the BASIC's of old and it will be a Forth implentation so I can have a good compact and simple language at hand for programming and hardware control.

 Stage 4.0